muratk3n/thirdwave/en/tweets/2020/week8a.md

 AAPL is moving to Taiwan?
 Makes sense.
 Foxconn would gladly move to keep AAPL as customer of course.
 Are their workers as cheap?

+Better (for US) would be move to US (and automate as much as possible).

 *2020-2-18 22:54:24*

 ---